 The aim of the candidacy exam is to assess the originality and appropriateness of the proposed research, its relevance to the program, and the students' ability to complete the research and the program.
 The exam consists of a written and oral component.
 This is a "Milestone."
+Pass/Fail

-Pass/Fail consultation with the student's supervisor(s) and with advice from the supervisory committee.
+Students are required to conduct advanced research in the area of Biomedical Physics.
+A specific research topic must be chosen in consultation with the student's supervisor(s) and with advice from the supervisory committee.
 The student will conduct the research under the direction of the supervisor(s) with guidance from the supervisory committee.
 In order to complete the course the student must, upon approval from the supervisory committee, submit a written dissertation to an examination committee, and make an oral presentation and defense of the dissertation to this committee.
 Through the dissertation, the student must demonstrate an original contribution of new knowledge to the field of research, competence in research and a deep understanding of knowledge in the area of research.
 This is a "Milestone."
 Pass/Fail